 Star Alliance members fly out of London Heathrow Terminal 2, also known as The Queen’s Terminal.
 Long-haul flights from Terminal 2 tend to depart from the satellite Terminal 2B, which is a 15-minute walk away from check-in.

-Make sure you’ve done everything you wanted in the main terminal (A-gates), as it’s a massive pain to backtrack once you reach the B-gates.
+Make sure you’ve done everything you wanted in the main terminal (A-gates), as it’s a hassle to backtrack once you reach the B-gates.
 Having said that, if you’re flying Singapore Airlines or ANA First Class, then a buggy is on hand to whisk you across the terminal connector in no time.

 At the SilverKris lounge, the First Class space is behind the discreet door on the left.
 Blink and you’d miss it.
 Simply show your boarding pass at reception to be let in.